killerand/OpenAI-API/README.md

-# OpenAI-API
+# OpenAI-API Chatbot 🤖

+A simple Node.js chatbot that connects to OpenAI's GPT-3.5 API and interacts with users via a browser-based UI.

+## 📁 Project Structure

 Chatbot/
 │
 ├── public/
-│   └── index.html
+│   └── index.html        # Frontend interface
-├── .env
+├── .env                  # Environment file (excluded in .gitignore)
-├── server.js
+├── server.js             # Express server setup with OpenAI API call
-└── package.json
+└── package.json          # Project metadata and dependencies

-## Setup
-1. Clone the repository
-2. Create a `.env` file in the root folder: OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Create a .env file in the root directory
-3. Run the server:
+Add your OpenAI API key like this:

+.env
+OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx